 The Martinez residence is located in the Los Angeles suburb of Pacoima, California.
-It is a level residential landscape that receives full sun for most of the day.
+It is a nearly level residential landscape that receives full sun for most of the day.

 The primary goal for the garden is to serve the multiple leisurely and recreational activities that accompany a young family of four.